yaaabs/customodoro/README.md

   - Most Productive Day
   - Total Classic Pomodoros
   - Total Reverse Pomodoros
-- **🔁 Most Used Pomodoro Card** — A small chart showing which Pomodoro type you use most (classic vs reverse vs custom presets).
+- **🔁 Most Used Pomodoro Card** — A small chart showing which Pomodoro type you use most (Classic vs Reverse).

 These cards can be shown together on a dashboard or broken into their own section for advanced users.